-Return to the main path and follow the sign to The Giant Redwoods.
-Ahead of you on the left is a magnificent stand of young 13 - Giant sequoias (Sequoiadendron giganteum) planted in 1970 when they were about 2 m tall.
+Return to the main path, turn left and continue straight ahead and follow the sign to The Giant Redwoods.
+At the end of the path on the left is a magnificent stand of young Giant sequoias (Sequoiadendron giganteum) planted in 1970 when they were about 2 m tall.
 They are now over 21 m tall and can grow to be the largest trees by volume in the world.
 The trees you see here are especially attractive with their huge lower limbs dipping gracefully to the ground.
 As they mature, these lower branches are gradually lost, significantly changing their appearance.
 Walk into the centre of the grove; it is cool and quite awe-inspiring.

-Continue along the main path with a view of Heron Lake to your left.
-Ahead are beds of summer flowers and shrubs with a backdrop of many-hued Japanese maples.
+Turn left at the crossroads and follow the path with a view of Heron Lake to your left.
+Ahead is an area featuring many-hued Japanese maples.
 At the far end of the left flower bed there is a bark mulched path which leads toward the water's edge.
 Follow this path and you will notice a bench on your left with a much-photographed view across the lake.
 Pause here for a moment to notice the elegantly branching small trees in various colours and shapes that soften the banks on both sides of the lake.
-These 14 - Japanese maples (Acer palmatum) are native to Japan, China and Korea but they are now popular all over the world, appreciated for their delicate foliage, graceful shape and compact habit.
+These Japanese maples (Acer palmatum) are native to Japan, China and Korea but they are now popular all over the world, appreciated for their delicate foliage, graceful shape and compact habit.
 They are one of the most widely cultivated trees and centuries of breeding have produced hundreds of different cultivars.
 Leave the bench and turn right, following the edge of the lake passing further examples from the Japanese maple collection, to a small stone bride across a tiny stream which feeds into Heron Lake.
 Take the steps up an incline for another striking vista.

-Directly ahead is a grove of tall, dark 15 - Douglas-firs (Pseudotsuga menziesii) For a closer look, cross the lawn to see these magnificent trees with their deeply furrowed, fire resistant bark.
+Directly ahead is a grove of tall, dark Douglas-firs (Pseudotsuga menziesii) For a closer look, cross the lawn to see these magnificent trees with their deeply furrowed, fire resistant bark.
 The trees here are about 100 years old; some specimens in the Old Growth forests on Vancouver Island are as much as 500 years old.
 The commercially valuable wood from the Douglas-fir played a significant role in the early prosperity of British Columbia.
 See if you can find on the ground any of the decorative, soft pine cones from these trees.
 They will seem small and dainty for such large, majestic trees!

-Leave the grove and proceed up the lawn between beds of young conifers and join the main path.
+Leave the grove and proceed to your right, up the lawn between beds of young conifers and join the main path.
 Turn left and walk down the path towards the Heather Pond on the left.
 You cannot fail to notice the strange, draping branches of a multi-limbed tree on the left of the path.
-This towering 16 - snakebranch spruce (Picea abies 'Virgata') is a variant of a Norway spruce.
+This towering snakebranch spruce (Picea abies Virgata') is a variant of a Norway spruce.
 Pause for a moment to read the fascinating information about this tree on the interpretive panel beside the path.
 Look up to see the huge, long, curved pine cones that this tree produces.